natecraddock/website/content/blog/consistency-in-zigs-type-system.md

 am very enthusiastic about using Zig, and I found myself comfortable and productive early in the learning process.
-Many aspects of the language excite me, especially the capabilities of compile-time metaprogramming, but for this post I will focus on one area of Zig that I find leads to a consistent
+Many aspects of the language excite me, especially the capabilities of compile-time metaprogramming, but for this post I will focus Zig's type system.
-experience: it's type system.

 Because I am familiar with C, and Zig is also a systems language, many of the examples I share will compare Zig to C.[^c]